-Abstract space is a 3-dimensional space that exists within our minds and the minds of others.
+Abstract space is a mental map that exists within our minds and the minds of others.
 It is a shared conceptual reality where abstract activities - such as Software Engineering - take place.

 Image graciously licensed with permission of James Sypniewski